Mature woman with her hand on her chin

 Many surgeons who specialize in facial rejuvenation believe that avoiding general anesthesia improves the safety of the procedure and helps to speed up the recovery.
 Dr. Konstantin believes using less-invasive anesthesia for cosmetic surgery can make the patient’s experience with facial rejuvenation much easier.
 That is why a great many of his patients prefer a safer alternative to deep general anesthesia, such as twilight anesthesia.

-What To Expect From Facelift Recovery
+What to Expect From Facelift Recovery

 You will need to take some personal time for healing after a facelift procedure.
 The time needed for healing varies significantly between patients; however, most people can get back to work in 1 to 2 weeks.